Aninstance/zws-wordpress-contacts-database/readme.txt

 == Changelog ==

 = 0.1 =

-First version of the plugin.
+First beta version of the plugin.

 == Support ==